16 Nov TIO NYC+: DEI & More on Display!

 Orphism was based in Cubism, but emphasized color and representations of time and experience instead of Picasso and Braque’s subdued palette.
 The Big Idea?
 As one of the earliest styles to approach complete abstraction or non-objectivity, Orphic works hoped to immerse the viewer in dynamic expanses of rhythmic form and chromatic scales.

 The movement’s name was coined in 1912 by the French poet Guillaume Apollinaire.
-Orphism flowered briefly in the years leading to World War I, before fading with the rise of the war in 1914.
+Orphism flowered briefly in the years leading to World War I, before fading with the rise of the fight in 1914.

 According to the Guggenheim: